 If you think about it for a minute, you will realize that astronomer is different from walker, a person who walks.
 You can't say: one who astronomes.
-So astronomer is a word that you might have to look up to get the right meaning. budapest hungarian private teacher
+So astronomer is a word that you might have to look up to get the right hungarian private teacher district 19 meaning.

 You know many other -ical words, like economical and alphabetical, so why should you look up astronomical?
 Because it has that special second definition, which might be the one you need: "almost too large to imagine."
 You could figure out definition 1 for yourself, but you might not know about definition 2.
-It is a good idea to look up new words made with suffixes hungarian language private course budapest unless you are very sure that the simple and obvious meaning is what you need.
+It is a good idea to look up new words made with suffixes unless you are very sure that the simple and obvious meaning is what you need.

 Morphemes that are added ahead of roots are called prefixes.
 The pre- in their name is a good example.
 It means before in time or order, and you have seen it used in many other words: prepare, predict, precede, prepay.